 And be honest, because your answer may be no, it's not important.
 And it's perfectly okay as long as you're honest.
 But if your answer is no, this brand is not important, then what you need to do is come up with a different brand.
-A brand that's actually gonna mean something to you.
-A brand that's gonna help you commit to give yourself the permission to make this business into something that actually matters.
+A brand that's actually gonna means something to you.
+A brand that's gonna helps you commit to giving yourself permission to make this business into something that actually matters.

 And that's when certainty comes.